Short stem for the hip - short, round, and just right!

 Why a short stem at the hip improves so much

-The choice of the right prosthesis is one of the most important decisions for patients and surgeons when it comes to hip replacement.
-In recent years, the short stem has established itself as a modern alternative to conventional straight stems.
-Through its innovative design, it offers numerous advantages, particularly in terms of bone preservation, natural force transmission, and faster rehabilitation.
+The choice of the right prosthesis in a Hüftgelenkersatz is one of the most important decisions for patients and surgeons.
+In recent years, the Kurzschaft has established itself as a modern alternative to herkömmlichen Geradschäften.
+Through its innovative design it offers numerous advantages, especially regarding bone preservation, natürliche Krafteinleitung and a faster rehabilitation.

 In this comprehensive article, we discuss the benefits of the short stem and compare it with traditional straight stems.
 We also examine for which patients this technique is particularly suitable and why it is shaping the future of endoprosthetics.